 What is cron job in Linux?

-cron is a job-scheduling daemon that is used to schedule tasks to execute in the future.
-The jobs that cron schedules is called cron job.
+Cron = is a job-scheduling daemon that is used to schedule tasks to execute in the future.

 So, to highlight the difference between cron and cron job is that the former is a service, and the latter is a scheduled task.